New housing project for Sintra

 With a privileged location and with views of the Sintra mountain range and Palácio da Pena, as well as the plain, the construction of the house takes advantage of its near and distant surroundings.
-With a T3 tipology, it develops at two floors above the entrance level and 1 floor below.
+With a T3 typology, it develops at two floors above the entrance level and 1 floor below.

 The house presents an articulation between volumes and voids that create different depths, bringing out a dichotomy between transparency and opacity, light and shadow.